 Self-control

 How well you control your behaviour, regulate your emotions, and rein in your impulses is referred to as having “self-control.”
-High self-control leaders are logical and composed.
-They establish an orderly and stable workplace and effectively convey their messages.
+High-self-control leaders are logical and composed.
+They create an orderly and stable workplace and effectively convey their messages.

 Trustworthiness